Isaac-W-Brown/Deep_Learning/README.md

 ## EMNIST database
 The EMNIST database of numbers can be downloaded at https://www.kaggle.com/crawford/emnist.
 Download emnist-balanced-test.csv and emnist-balanced-train.csv - these have equal numbers of each class of character.
-Save these in the same folder and note the file path.
+Save these into the same folder and note the file path.

 ## Set Up
 * Download the repository